Relation views

 Image of relation view in list display mode

-Managing a relation view
+Customizing a relation view for yourself

 • Display mode (table, tiles, or list)